Lakes380: Working with tangata whenua

-As the Lakes380 team has travelled around Aotearoa, they have worked closely with iwi in each region.
-For example in 2019, Lakes380 scientists collaborated with Ngāti Kuri to study the health of the lakes in Northland, which has dune lakes that are highly threatened aquatic habitats.
-Harry Burkhardt, the chair of the Ngāti Kuri Trust, said the project would help to get systems in place that will "protect the area's unique biodiversity and enhance the iwi's relationship with the natural world."
+As the Lakes380 team travelled around Aotearoa, they worked closely with iwi in each region.
+For example in 2019, Lakes380 scientists collaborated with Ngāti Kurī to study the health of the lakes in Northland, which had dune lakes that were highly threatened aquatic habitats.
+Harry Burkhardt, the chair of the Ngāti Kuri Trust, said the project would help to get systems in place that will "protect the area's unique biodiversity and enhance the iwi's relationship with the natural world".

 In May 2021, Ngāti Apa ki te Rā Tō, as mana whenua and kaitiaki of Nelson lakes, welcomed people to an information session to share knowledge of the work being done by Lakes380.
 Ngāti Apa ki te Rā Tō shared stories of their connections with the lakes, and the Lakes380 team showed how sediment cores are collected and how they allow the history of lakes to be explored.

+When Ngāti Kahungunu ki Wairarapa launched a programme in August 2023 with the aim of understanding the water quality and diversity of Lake Wairapapa combining "scientific techniques and mātauranga Māori", they involved the Cawthron Institute and GNS Science to continue work they had done previously with Lakes380 that had provided information on the drivers of degradation of other lakes in the area.
+Scanning of sediment cores in these lakes showed how the water quality had changed historically [providing] "time-stamped data including what animals, plants, algae, and insects were present in and around the lake in each period and how changes in land use and management practices around the lake might have impacted the water quality."
+Examples from the time of post-European settlement included the effect of the burning of beech and podocarp forest causing layers of charcoal in the cores and introduced perch and trout, said by a leader of the team, [to have] "caused a big shift in the communities of bacteria that lived in the lake, indicating these fish are a major driver of the severe cyanobacterial blooms the lake [experienced] most summers."
+Ra Smith, the Environmental Manager for the iwi, said the ultimate goal was for "Lake Wairarapa to obtain its own tino rangatiratanga – or flourishing growth within its own ecosystem."